someone1/zfsbackup-go/README.md

 go get github.com/someone1/zfsbackup-go
 ```

-The compiled binary should be in yor $GOPATH/bin directory.
+The compiled binary should be in your $GOPATH/bin directory.

 ## Usage